Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/System-Requirements.md

 For more information, see [System requirements for Unity](https://docs.unity3d.com/Manual/system-requirements.html).

-HRDP is only compatible with the following platforms:
+HRDP is compatible with the following platforms:

 - Windows and Windows Store, with DirectX 11 or DirectX 12 and Shader Model 5.0
 - Google